Reki43/DigitalOcean-Tutorial/README.md

 ```
 sudo pacman -S neovim
 ```
+>[!NOTE]
-**Note:** This command downloads Neovim, which is an open-source text editor designed for coding and editing task.
+> This command downloads Neovim, which is an open-source text editor designed for coding and editing task.

 2. Copy and paste the following command to launch and create your .yaml file:
 ```
 nvim <your-cloud-config name>.yaml
 ```
 ![cloud-config with nvim](./Pictures/cloud-config%20with%20nvim.jpg)
+>[!NOTE]
-**Note:** Change `<your-cloud-config name>` to what ever you want your .yaml file name to be
+> Change `<your-cloud-config name>` to what ever you want your .yaml file name to be

 4. Press **i** on your keyboard to insert changes to the text file